 When the 8:15am bell rings, students walk directly to the classroom, and enter through external doors.
 Teachers will take attendance electronically at 8:30am then begin instruction.
 If a child arrives in class after the 8:30am bell, the child will be marked absent.
 As to not interrupt instruction, children not in class at 8:30am need to head to the main office doors and check-in.
 The office will change the electronic record to show the child is at school.
-Please make being on time and ready to learn a habit.
-Research has shown children who are frequently tardy in elementary school are more likely to have poor grades in middle school, dropout in high school, and even experience employment issues later in life.
-It is also stressful for students when they are late and have missed some instruction.
-If you are struggling to get here on time and need support please contact Jenny Yoshida.
+We understand that things happen, please contact the front office if you need any support around attendance, transportation, or changes to your child's pick-up for the day or foreseeable future.

 GETTING TO SCHOOL

 If you live more than one mile from school, your child may have the option of riding a bus.
 Parents are responsible for making sure their children get to and from the stop safely.
-They are to arrive 5 minutes early and are monitored while at the stop.
+They are to arrive 5 minutes early and must be monitored while at the stop.
 If your child arrives BY BUS the child will exit the bus then go to the cafeteria if they need breakfast, or head to the external doors of their classrooms for a soft start at 8:15am.

 If students are able to independently get in and out of the car on the passenger side, they can be dropped off in the front of the school along the yellow curb.
 Never drop your child off in the lower parking lot by the cafeteria.

 BY FOOT, SCOOTER OR BIKE